dylandrop/nytimes-events/README.md

     listing.find('query' => 'food')

 `search` takes a hash of parameters which directly correspond to the parameters found on the NYTimes' Event Listings API page.
 You must initialize any object with your API key which can be obtained from the NYTimes API website.

+Query parameters can be found here: http://developer.nytimes.com/docs/read/events_api

+You will receive back a JSON hash of events.

 **IMPORTANT**